dschuurman/jtmap/README.md

-# jtmap
+# JTmap
-A program that listens for information sent from WSJT-X and shows a friendly map with information after each contact is confirmed.
+A program that listens for information sent from [WSJT-X](http://physics.princeton.edu/pulsar/K1JT/wsjtx.html) and shows a friendly map with information after each contact is confirmed.

 ## Installation
 This program requires python ver.
 3.x along with a few dependencies.
-Here are instructions for installing these dependencies on Win/OSX/Linux:
+Here are instructions for installing these dependencies on Windows/OSX/Linux:

 ---
 ### For Linux

-Python version 3.x is required.
+Python version 3.x is required (tested using Python 3.8.x under Ubuntu 20.04).
 To install dependencies, type the following in a terminal:

 ```
 sudo apt install libatlas-base-dev python3-cartopy